DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDiagram/1 Configuration/customShapeTemplate.md

 The processed shape's object.

 ---
+[important]

-The template content must be presented as SVG elements.
+- Template content must be presented as SVG elements.

+- The [foreignObject](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/foreignObject) element is not supported.

+[/important]

 Use the [template](/api-reference/10%20UI%20Components/dxDiagram/1%20Configuration/customShapes/template.md '/Documentation/ApiReference/UI_Components/dxDiagram/Configuration/customShapes/#template') property to define a template of an individual shape.